13 May 2020

 Boyle entered the Royal Navy and graduated from Royal Naval College, Dartmouth.
 In 1976, as a Lieutenant-Commander, he was given the command of HMS Sealion.

 Boyle was first styled as Viscount Dungarvan as a courtesy title from 1995 following his father inheriting the earldoms.
-In time, he then inherited the title of Earl of Cork and Orrery on the death of his father, John Boyle, the 14th Earl of Cork in November 2003.
+He later inherited the title of Earl of Cork and Orrery on the death of his father, John Boyle, the 14th Earl of Cork in November 2003.

 Page 21 of the current Roll of the Peerage states